Intercultural Programming

 Homecoming Tailgate

 The Intercultural Center partners with student organizations and alumni affinity groups annually to host the Homecoming Tailgate.
-Students, alumni, faculty and staff come together to fellowship and celebrate memories before the Homecoming game.
+Students, alumni, faculty, and staff unite to fellowship and celebrate memories before the Homecoming game.

 Cultural Heritage Months

-Throughout the academic year, the IC spearheads the Latinx Heritage Month, Black History Month, Native American Heritage Month and Asian Heritage Month to celebrate, educate and honor members of these identities.
-Each month brings together campus partners, student organizations and community members to create a calendar full of events ranging from intergroup dialogues, keynote speakers, social events, films and much more.
+Throughout the academic year, the IC spearheads Latinx Heritage Month, Black History Month, Native American Heritage Month, and Asian Heritage Month to celebrate, educate and honor members of these identities.
+Each month brings together campus partners, student organizations, and community members to create a calendar of events ranging from intergroup dialogues, keynote speakers, social events, films, and much more.
 Additionally, the IC collaborates with the International Student Scholar and Services Office to host International Education Week to celebrate the benefits of international education and exchange worldwide.

 My Shelf to Yours